RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 + To keep the player's score, you need a place to put it.
 A _variable_ is a place to store data that can change, like a score.

-	To create a new variable, click on the 'Scripts' tab, select 'Data' and then click 'Make a Variable'.
+	To create a new variable, click on the 'Scripts' tab, select `Data` {.blockdata} and then click 'Make a Variable'.

 	![screenshot](balloons-score.png)

 	Type 'score' as the name of the variable, and click 'OK' to create it.
-You'll then see lots of code blocks that can be used with your `score` {.blockred} variable.
+You'll then see lots of code blocks that can be used with your `score` {.blockdata} variable.

 	![screenshot](balloons-variable.png)